 This week we are continuing Sight Word 60!
 After spending the summer learning more about the science of reading, we are continuing with Sight Word 60.
 We have always had decoding and encoding (writing) of the words as part of Sight Word 60 so we will continue that and will increase the amount of decoding and writing.
 We will also use orthographic mapping and we’re changing our order of sight words to align to the 109 most frequent words (even though we do 100 words…).
 You can learn all the details of how Sight Word 60 works on the linked blog post and you can get everything you need for Sight Word 60 in our Sight Word 60 creation!

-We are continuing with Module 2 of Wit And Wisdom which is all about the farm!
+We are continuing with unit 2 of our required curriculum which is all about the farm!
 This week we are using the text The Three Little Pigs!
 I love fairy tales so I’m so excited to read this story this week!
 This week we are working on character traits and collecting text evidence to support character traits!

 Last week we did story elements with a story map.
 Here is one of the story maps my student made: